How to attract customers online: speak their language

 Speak the language of your target audience - in person and on the internet.
 That’s the only way they will know what you sell.

 This sounds intuitive because marketing is all about understanding the consumer.
 But with the rise of digital advertising there became nuances in the ways we advertise that demand our attention - specifically the need to align our google search campaigns with our target audiences’ actual search queries.
 This blog details why this is so important and offers some tools to help marketers learn from their consumers.

 If this interests to you, view our webinar on doubling customer acquisition through paid search.

-Align your google ad campaign with search queries (aka the market), not product descriptions
+Align your google ad campaign with search queries (aka the market)

 You’ve created the next big thing.
 And you want to sell it as such.
 However before you can sell anything, you need to tell the market about it.
 As marketers, what’s our next step?

 We have a clear image of how we want our product to be perceived.
 So we start advertising this product with the description that we think best communicates this new idea and its branding, what we want our customers to feel when encountering it.

 Let’s say our new product is a ready-made, light meal to satisfy young professionals until dinner.
 It’s not quite a snack so we don’t want to brand it as such.
 So we start advertising this new product as a “light meal” online.
 Sounds good, sounds healthy.
 But here’s the thing - people don’t search for light meals when looking for something to tide them over until dinner.
 They search for snacks.

 Source: Google Trends

 We see here that people don’t really search for “light meal”, they never really have, and maybe they never will.
 But snacks?
 Oh yeah, people search for snacks.